 Improved rabies vaccination programs for domestic animals (cats, dogs, ferrets, etc.) and better treatment for people who have been bitten have dramatically reduced the number of human rabies cases in this country.
 The majority of recent human cases acquired in the U.S. have resulted from exposure to bats.
-In Kentucky, rabies is found primarily in skunks and bats.
+In Kentucky, we have skunk and bat variant rabies.
 To prevent the spread of rabies to humans, keep your pet’s vaccinations current and avoid contact with wild animals.

 **NOTE: Dogs are still a significant source of rabies in other countries.
 Be aware of this risk when traveling outside of the United States and some regions nationally.